ra1nstorm/ra1nstorm-helper/README.md

 VM and automatically configures IOMMU/vfio.

 ## Building
-ra1nstorm can be built using many common Linux distributions.
-Ubuntu is a commonly used one.
+ra1nstorm can be built on most Linux distributions.
+Ubuntu is the only one tested.
 Building ra1nstorm requires ```makeself``` and ```make```.
 Install both from your package manager to compile, and copy /usr/bin/makeself to /usr/bin/makeself.sh.
 To build ra1nstorm.run, simply use ```make ra1nstorm.run```.
 Building setup.exe requires Inno Setup 5 installed in C:/Program Files/Inno Setup 5/ISCC.exe using WINE from within Linux.
 Once installed, run ```make setup.exe``` to build.